 Popmenu: The All-in-One Digital Platform That Offers Delivery and More

-There must be a better choice for restaurants, right?
+There must be a better choice for independent and local restaurants, right?
 There is.
 It’s Popmenu.

-Popmenu makes it both easy and affordable for restaurants to offer online orders and delivery.
+Popmenu makes it both easy and affordable for restaurant partners to offer online orders and delivery.
 There are no commissions, and you can use your own in-house delivery drivers or take advantage of our partnership with DoorDash that helps save on their fees.

 But here’s what’s so great about Popmenu: It offers so much more than just delivery.

 Popmenu is the all-in-one digital toolkit for modern restaurants.
-From website design and management, online and contactless ordering and automated remarketing, to dynamic menu design, Popmenu can bring your restaurant all the way into the digital age with just one affordable platform.
+From website design and management, online ordering, contactless ordering, and automated remarketing, to dynamic menu design, Popmenu can bring your restaurant all the way into the digital age with just one affordable platform.

 Ready to Ditch Delivery Fees and Commissions?
 Get Popmenu